 LinkAce is a self-hosted web application for managing a bookmark archive.
-I built this tool to have something that fits my actual needs which other bookmark managers couldn’t solve.
+I built this tool as I wasn’t satisfied with the existing bookmarking solutions.

 Automated link monitoring

 Links are checked regularly after you saved them.
 If a link is either not available or was moved (HTTP status 301⁄302), you will get a notification with details.

 After saving a link the Wayback Machine of the Internet Archive is automatically notified about the website.
 Once notified, the archive will backup the site for you so it stays available whatever happens.